Guide

 --ssh ~/.ssh/id_work \

-Use --local when you want this repository to use that identity without changing the rest of your machine:
+Use --local when you want this repository to use that role without changing the rest of your machine:

 gitrole use work --local